Makir Zakpe: Military Career

+Law enforcement

-On his retirement from the army, Makir Zakpe got enlisted into the Nigeria Police Force at the Jema’a Native Authority Police, Kafanchan where he was later transferred back home to Benue state to the Tiv Native Authority (TNA), Gboko as a police chief.
+On his retirement from the army, Makir Zakpe got enlisted into the Nigeria Police Force at the Jema’a Native Authority Police, Kafanchan where he was later transferred back home to Benue state to the Tiv Native Authority (TNA), Gboko as a police chief of the native authority police..

 Coronation as Tor Tiv

 Makir Zakpe together with his fellow army veterans of the British West African Frontier Force (WAFF) of Tiv extraction like Lawrence Igyuse Doki started clamoring for a Tiv king on their return from the army.
 Their battles in the world war made them understand that they were all fighting for and against Kings.
 When they got back to Nigeria, The Tiv world war 2 veterans felt the British treated their own kin the Tiv people with injustice with their indirect rule strategy of governance.
 The Tiv people were divided into 3 factions and kept under the rulership of the Jukun minority at the North-East, Cross River state at the South-south and Lafia division at the North-West.
 They British went as far as appointing Audu Dan Afoba as Sarkin Makurdi(translated as King of Makurdi).

 This led to conflicts and riots and the pressure was on the governor of Nigeria, Sir Arthur Richards who permitted the Tiv people to choose their own king.

 There was a lot of politicking among the local chiefs and influential tiv sons of the time but in September 1946, the groups resolved to two contestants.
 Makir Zakpe for the Ipusu royal house and Gondo Aluor for the Ichongo royal house.

 The vote was cast for the two contestants and Makir got the highest votes and was installed on 1 November 1947 by the governor of Nigeria in Gboko.

 He ruled as the Tor Tiv from his house at Joe Akaahan way, Gboko until his death.